HomeMy WebLinkAbout20253272 Resolution

 State Tobacco Education and Prevention Partnership (STEPP) Grant Program, and

-Authorize Chair to Sign Authorize Department of Public Health and Environment to
+Authorize Chair to Sign and Department of Public Health and Environment to

 Whereas, the Board of County Commissioners of Weld County, Colorado, pursuant to